dannykryan/dannykryan/README.md

 - **Interactive HubSpot modules** with complex JavaScript functionality
 - **Full-stack automation tools** that solve real business problems

-*Client work repositories available upon request*
+*References from former employers available on request*

 ## 🌐 Connect With Me